Liew0502/Liew0502/README.md

 ## Hi there!
 I'm Brian👋

 Currently, I am a biomedical engineering student studying in University of Malaya.

-⚡ **Fun Fact:** My name is Brian but somehow my parents and friends might accidentaly spelled it as Brain.
+⚡ **Fun Fact:** My name is Brian, but people often spell it as Brain.
+Given I'm a Biomedical Engineering student, I guess it's technically appropriate!
 <!--
 **Liew0502/Liew0502** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.